Bartlesville Radio » News » Connie Cronley Reads Your History Lesson

 Guests are encouraged to bring their own lunch or enjoy some light refreshments curtsy of the BAHM.
 Little ones can enjoy the street scene coloring station.

 The Bartlesville Area History Museum is located at 401 S. Johnstone Avenue on the fifth floor and open Mon-Fri.
 8 a.m. to 4 p.m.
-Entrée is free, but donations are always appreciated.
+Entry is free, but donations are always appreciated.
 For more information call 918-338=4290 or email history@cityofbartlesville.org.

 (Photo curtsy of Bartlesville Community News Facebook page).